lukketsvane/iverfinne.no/filetree.md

 # Iver Finne
 **Some things about me:**

-I studiet at the University of Bergen (UiB) with a Bachelor's degree in Cognitive Science.
+I studied at the University of Bergen (UiB) with a Bachelor's degree in Cognitive Science.
 I'm passionate about creating things through design, programming, and entrepreneurship.

 I believe in leveraging technology to make a positive impact.